sanjeeb-sang/Language-Detection/README.md

           results = naive_bayes_with_se.predict(test_texts)
   ```
 ## Input or Data Files
-1. Train Texts Files - train_text_file
-   File that contains words in many languages.
+1. **Train Texts Files - train_text_file** : File that contains words in many languages.
 One word per line.
 This file will be used for training.
-2. Train Class Files - train_class_file
-   File that contains the language of the word provided in the train_text_file.
+2. **Train Class Files - train_class_file** : File that contains the language of the word provided in the train_text_file.
 One word per line.
 For example, the language in line 39 in train_class_file is the actual language of the 39th word in train_text_file.
-3. Test Text Files - test_text_file
-    File that contains words in many languages.
+3. **Test Text Files - test_text_file** : File that contains words in many languages.
 One word per line.
 This file will be used for making predictions and testing the model.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for any feature requests or bug reports.